Specialized Radiotherapy Procedures

-Low-dose rate (LDR) brachytherapy has been replaced by HDR brachytherapy for treatment of some cancers but remains a cutting-edge technology for treatment of other cancers.
-Iodine-125 seed implants for prostate cancer and eye plaques for ocular melanoma are examples of LDR brachytherapy offered at UT Southwestern.
-UT Southwestern is also pioneering a technique to treat recurrent brain tumors by depositing radioactive iodine “seeds” (similar to those used in prostate treatment) in the brain using minimally invasive, “through the nose” natural orifice surgery.
-The Department also uses P-32 liquid phosphorus for relief of cystic brain tumors.
+Low-dose rate (LDR) brachytherapy has been replaced by HDR brachytherapy for the treatment of some cancers, but remains a cutting-edge technology for other cancers.
+Iodine-125 seed implants for prostate cancer and eye plaques for ocular melanoma are examples of LDR brachytherapy we offer.
+UT Southwestern is also pioneering a technique to treat recurrent brain tumors by depositing radioactive iodine “seeds,” similar to those used in prostate treatment, in the brain using minimally invasive (through the nose) natural orifice surgery.
+The Department also uses P-32 chromic phosphate colloids for the treatment of cystic brain tumors and pigmented villonodular synovitis.

 Deep inspiration breath-hold with Vision RT for breast cancer

 For women who must receive whole-breast radiation to the left breast, taking a deep breath during radiation delivery can move the heart out of the field of radiation.
 UT Southwestern is the first institution in Texas to combine this technique with a high-tech surface video monitoring system called Vision RT.
 The Vision RT cameras track the patient's movements while breathing, ensuring that radiation is only delivered when the target is in position, and switching the beam off when the patient exhales or otherwise moves.

 Intensity modulated radiation therapy (IMRT) for head and neck cancers, prostate, lung, and brain